-Currently, presentations at the NATO Defense College in Rome, running since 2011, continue with presentations in January and June 2017 on Japan & the Koreas, together with similar presentations starting at the Baltic Defence College in March 2017 on China and on the Indo-Pacific.
+Currently, presentations at the NATO Defense College in Rome, running since 2011, continued with twice-yearly presentations in 2016 and again in 2017 on China, Japan & the Koreas.
+Similar similar presentations started at the Baltic Defence College in March 2017 on China and on the Indo-Pacific; while appearing as an invited discussant on Indian Ocean security at the Foreign Office in July 2017.
 A range of articles and book chapters continued throughout 2015-2017 to appear on the rise of China, the rise of India, China-India relations, Japan-NATO relation, and on Indo-Pacific geopolitics.

 As a successful lecturer in international relations at Brunel University, from where I retired in 2015, there was particular focus on teaching and research on Asia-Pacific international relations as well as the rise of China and the rise of India in a Western-dominated international system undergoing change.
 Such teaching and prolific research incorporated the way in which perceptions and images (IR constructivism) play a key role alongside traditional geopolitics, critical geopolitics and power processes.